 “Over time, I think this is really going to be considered as a world class opportunity for people to see wolves in the wild,” said Rick McIntyre, who works for the National Park Service to provide help educate wolf watchers.
 In terms of the economic impact, there’s just tremendous potential for local business people.
 To me that’s just a tremendously positive potential, having the wolves here.”

-“We have counted 100,000 visitors as of June of last year that have been out and watched wolves and then you make assumptions about what they spend in the filling station, the restaurants, etcetera, and what the hunters spend,” said Halfpenny.
+“We have counted 100,000 visitors as of June, 2011, that have been out and watched wolves and then you make assumptions about what they spend in the filling station, the restaurants, etcetera, and what the hunters spend,” said Halfpenny.
 “You know Montana’s own statistics show the average late-hunt hunter spends $39 a day up here.”